YunaBraska/deployment-maven-plugin/README.md

 [![Gitter][Gitter-image]][Gitter-Url]

 ### Description
-This is an example/alternative to [maven-oss-parent](https://github.com/YunaBraska/maven-oss-parent) to separate the deployment from build process and keep original the pom.xml small
+This is an example/alternative to [maven-oss-parent](https://github.com/YunaBraska/maven-oss-parent) to separate the deployment from build process and keep original the pom.xml small.
-Auto handle surfire and failsafe, auto semantic version increase by branch pattern
+Auto handles surfire and failsafe, auto semantic version increase by branch pattern

 ### plugin